17 Data Input

 pizza_data

-## Error: NameError: name 'pizza_data' is not defined
+## NameError: name 'pizza_data' is not defined

 In general, it is better to avoid working in Excel, as it is not easy to reproduce the results (and Excel is horrible about dates and times, among other issues).
 Saving your data in more reproducible formats will make writing reproducible code much easier.